 Below is a list of things to look out for when buying a hedge trimmer.

-There are three main types of hedge trimmer available.
-These are;
+There are three main types of hedge trimmers available to buy.

 Electric hedge trimmers; are typically the smallest, lightest and cheapest hedge trimmers available.
-They are connected to the mains electric of your home and are the most common type used by home owners.
+They are connected to the mains electric of your home and are the most common type used by home owners in the UK.
+These are suitable for most domestic small to medium sized homes.

-Battery (cordless) hedge trimmers; are normally quieter and safer than all other hedge cutters as there is no electric cable to accidently cut.
-However you will need to plan ahead and remember to charge the battery before use.
+Battery (cordless) hedge trimmers; are normally quieter than all other hedge trimmers making them ideal for noise sensitive areas.
+The one downside to battery hedge trimmers is that you will need to plan ahead, and remember to charge the battery before use.

-Petrol hedge trimmers; offer more power than electric or battery powered devices, therefore can cut through denser leaves and branches.
-The disadvantage is that these are much louder to use.
+Petrol hedge trimmers; offer more power than electric or battery powered trimmers, therefore can cut through denser, thicker leaves and branches.
+The disadvantage is that these are much louder to use and require much more maintenance to ensure that they are working correctly.

 Other important aspects to consider when buying a hedge trimmer include;

-Cable lengths; if you are buying an electric hedge trimmer check the length of the cable that the product comes with.
+Cable lengths; if you are buying an electric hedge trimmer check the length of the cable that the product is supplied with.
 You may need an extension lead to reach the far end of the garden or to reach the top of your hedge.

-Blade quality; this has a big effect on the price you pay for your hedge trimmer.
-Cheaper hedge cutters normally only include a standard machine pressed steel blade.
+Blade quality and type; this has a big effect on the price you pay for your hedge trimmer.
+Cheaper hedge trimmers normally only include a standard machine pressed steel blade.
 More expensive hedge trimmers have blades that are cut by lasers, making them much sharper, providing a much cleaner cut to the branches of your hedge.
-This helps make the hedge look much better.
+This helps make the hedge look much neater and tidier.

 Weight and balance; if possible you should try to hold the hedge trimmer before you buy it, as they come in a variety of weights and balances.
 What is best is down to your individual preference.
 Remember you will have to hold the hedge trimmer for long periods of time, so heavy machines are likely to tire you out more quickly.

-Safety features; Hedge cutters can be dangerous pieces of equipment to use, therefore safety features are often key selling points for manufacturers.
+Safety features; Hedge trimmers can be dangerous pieces of equipment to use, therefore safety features are often key selling points for manufacturers.
 Things you should look out for include;

 • Automatic brake.
 This should stop the blades instantly if something gets jammed in the teeth of the machine